librarianrafia/cv/index.md

 - Initiated UT Arlington joining COAPI as affiliate member in 2014
 - Offered  workshops on Scholarly Communication topics on request for faculty and students: Scholarly Communication, Copyright, Digital Humanities
-- For internal training , conceived of and co-led Scholarly Communication summer Workshops series for library staff on the following topics: Framing Scholarly Communication, Open Access, ResearchCommons, Copyright, Digital Humanities, Emerging Technologies/ Digital Pedagogy
+- For internal training , conceived of and co-led Scholarly Communication summer Workshops series for library staff on the following topics: Framing Scholarly Communication, Open Access, ResearchCommons, Copyright, Digital Humanities, Emerging Technologies/ Digital Pedagogy.

--Collaborated with Office of Graduate Studies at UT Arlington to offer series of workshop for graduate students:
+- Collaborated with Office of Graduate Studies at UT Arlington to offer series of workshop for graduate students:
   - Creating an Online Academic Presence, Creating an Online Exhibit (using Omeka.net), Creating an website using WordPress.

 <!--- Service